CDHDL959/Network-Test-MacOS-zsh/README.md

 # Network-Test-MacOS.sh
 MacOS zsh script that allows users to choose specific network tests (ping multiple IPs, get current IP, scan current network, a network quality test, TCP dump, and check open TCP ports).

+To run, open terminal and go the directory (i.e. Folder) where the script is located and type: < bash test_networkBash.sh >

 ## Functions Used

 * **menu()**: a while True loop, displaying options and reading user input.
 After each option is selected, the script will continually loop until the user explcity chooses to exit (7).